Strategy moves at the speed of trust.

 For foundations and nonprofits, this matters even more.

 The work is complex.
 Outcomes are long-term.
 Authority is often shared.
-Resources are constrained.
 Change depends on collaboration.
 Relational trust becomes execution infrastructure.

 But trust must extend beyond the walls of the organization.